-And of course, I confirmed it and said yes.
-My sexual orientation “announcement” was met with almost no reaction on their end.
-(Very unsettling in the moment it was happening…) They were quiet and seemed confused.
-I loosened up and tried to relax my whole body.
+Of course, I then confirmed it and said “yes.”
+My sexual orientation “announcement” was met with no reaction on their end.
+(Very unsettling in the moment as it was happening…) They were quiet and seemed confused.
+I adjusted in my seat and tried to relax my whole body.
 I recovered from my nervousness rather quickly and began to tell them my whole life story one event at a time.
 I told them everything from how I was asked to prom by another guy to how I joined a gay fraternity this semester.

 I’m sure it was a lot for them to mentally process but they were hanging in there.

-Certain things were said that I found a little frustrating.
+Certain things were said that I found a little frustrating for me to hear.
 They posed typical concerns like the whole HIV and AIDS issue and I happily informed them that I’m familiar with the issue and currently in the process of writing a 15 page research paper at Rutgers University on HIV, AIDS, and gay men for my class That’s So Gay.